-Beef stroganoff is a classic Russian entree that traditionally combines cuts of steak with a sour cream sauce and mushrooms.
+Beef stroganoff is a classic Russian entrée that traditionally combines cuts of steak with a sour cream sauce and mushrooms.
 Today, beef stroganoff is usually served over rice or egg noodles, as it is in this dairy-free take on the traditional recipe.
 Use whatever cuts of steak you prefer.
-Buying small tenderloin steaks will save you time as they won't need to be cut.
-You can also buy two large steaks and divide them yourself.

-- 20 to 24 ounces of beef tenderloin steaks
+- 20 to 24 ounces beef tenderloin steaks

 - 1 teaspoon salt (plus more to taste)

-- 1/4 cup plus 2 tablespoon olive oil (divided, plus more for sprinkling)
+- 1/4 cup plus 2 tablespoons olive oil (divided; plus more for sprinkling)

-- 2 cups mushrooms (chopped button or crimini mushrooms)
+- 2 cups button or crimini mushrooms (chopped)